CaptainCrouton89/AlariaWiki/World Timeline.md

 Although the [druids](Druids) never die of natural causes, they have slowly been killed off over time, such that only a few reside in [Alaria](Alaria) today.
 However, their legacy remains, as the [elves](Elves) were created by the druids, from the branches of trees, the stones and mud from the rivers that ran through [Alaria](Alaria), and the life from the druids.
 The [elves](Elves) were made in the druid's images, and share their pointed ears, slender forms, and graceful movement, and have similar appreciations for nature and beauty as the druids.

 The [elves](Elves) were good at everything they did, and quickly grew in population as they covered Alaria.
-They worked in harmony with the [dragons](Dragons), and together, ruled the land.
+They worked in harmony with the [dragons](Dragons) for many years, and together, ruled the land.

+#### Eyachria the Dragon Goddess: 2 million years ago

+One of the dragons, Eyachria, was Nagatayora's favorite.
+She was the most noble, most honorable, most trustworthy of the dragons, and held the respect of all of Alaria.
+However, as she grew in eminence, she grew secretly jealous of Gaea's position as caretaker of the world.
+She decided that with time, she could replace Gaea.
+And so she grew and grew and grew for thousands and thousands of years, growing in size.
+After many thousands of years, her wingspan nearly stretched the planes.
+Cities grew upon her back.
+She was like a continent of her own.
+And it was now that she challenged Gaea as the caretaker of Alaria.
+Eyachria could move and breathe fire and cast powerful magic, and Gaea was but a song in the ground.
+And Eyachria was right—Gaea was no match for Eyachria.

+However, Nagatayora saw this, and just as he had given life to all other dragons, he could take it away.
+And with crushing despair, he ended Eyachria's life right then and there.
+She crashed to the ground, deceased.
+Her spine, however, is still visible as the collosal mountain range in the south of Aboyuinzu.

 ### The Birth of Man: 2,500,000–45,000 years ago